NASA-PDS/naif-pds4-bundler/docs/source/01_overview.rst

 will find both terms used interchangeably.

-The particular way in which the statement is implemented for the PDS4 and PDS3 standards is described in the [PDS4 archiving guide] and [PDS3 archiving guide] sections of this document.
+The particular way in which the statement is implemented for the PDS4 and PDS3 standards is described in the TODO and TODO sections of this document.

 How to read this document?
 ==========================

-We are glad that you got this far but unfortunately you are still a long way to go.
-You might not have to look into
+We are glad that you got this far, unfortunately you are still a long way to go.
+You might not have to look into each section of this document.
+In fact if you already know about SPICE you can skip the rest of this chapter.
+If you are very familiar with PDS4 or PDS3 SPICE kernel archives you can skip the :ref:`my-reference-label` and :ref:`my-reference-label` chapters and go directly to

+Needless to say, the chapters dedicated to the description of functions and modules are aimed to potential contributors to the development of the pipeline, if you are not planning to do so, don't bother to take a look at them.

 A Very Brief Introduction to SPICE
 ==================================